ltgoslo/norec/README.md

-**NB**: this repo holds an expanded raw-text version of the NoReC corpus.
-This version contains 8425 additional reviews.
+**NB**: this repo holds an expanded raw-text version of the NoReC corpus (version 2), containing 8425 additional reviews.
 The legacy version of NoReC version 1 can be found [here](https://github.com/erikve/norec).

 # NoReC: The Norwegian Review Corpus
 This repository distributes the Norwegian Review Corpus (NoReC), created for the purpose of training and evaluating models for document-level sentiment analysis.
 More than 43,000 full-text reviews have been collected from major Norwegian news sources and cover a range of different domains, including literature, movies, video games, restaurants, music and theater, in addition to product reviews across a range of categories.
 Each review is labeled with a manually assigned score of 1–6, as provided by the rating of the original author.

 # Sources and partners
 NoReC was created as part of the SANT project (Sentiment Analysis for Norwegian Text), a collaboration between the Language Technology Group (LTG) at the Department of Informatics at the University of Oslo, the Norwegian Broadcasting Corporation (NRK), Schibsted Media Group and Aller Media.
-This second release of the corpus comprises 43,425 reviews extracted from eight different news sources: Dagbladet, VG, Aftenposten, Bergens Tidende, Fædrelandsvennen, Stavanger Aftenblad, DinSide.no and P3.no.
+This _2nd release_ of the corpus comprises 43,425 reviews extracted from eight different news sources: Dagbladet, VG, Aftenposten, Bergens Tidende, Fædrelandsvennen, Stavanger Aftenblad, DinSide.no and P3.no.
 In terms of publishing date the reviews mainly cover the time span 2003–2019, although it also includes a handful of reviews dating back as far as 1998.

 # Terms of use
 The data is distributed under a Creative Commons Attribution-NonCommercial licence (CC BY-NC 4.0), access the full license text here: https://creativecommons.org/licenses/by-nc/4.0/